 There's a reason every new car design is dropping chrome trim.
 It looks dated.

 That brushed aluminum, that shiny mirror chrome, those reflective badges—they scream "2015 rental car."
-Meanwhile, blacked-out trim says "performance," "luxury," and "actually cares about how their car looks."
+Meanwhile, blacked-out trim says "performance," "luxury," and "cares about appearance."

 The fix?
 Chrome delete—and it costs a fraction of what you'd think.